-Pink's, L.A.'s most popular hot dog stand (the place can't put up all its celebrity headshots), was started in 1939 with just a pushcart, and has the longest lines of any fast food stand, and deservedly so.
+Pink's, L.A.'s most popular hot dog stand (the place can't put up all its celebrity headshots), was started in 1939 with just a pushcart and has the longest lines of any fast-food stand, and deservedly so.
 It has been filmed and reviewed by every media outlet in L.A. so I won't repeat it all here.
 However, I did notice one special hot dog that has not been covered, and that is the "Dude," named after the conductor of the L.A.
 Philharmonic, Gustavo Dudamel.
 It's the most extravagant of hot dogs - get an eyeful of it in my video below.

 Let's Be Frank, serves up wieners with compassion.
-No factory farm beef, pork, or turkey are used in their franks.
+No factory farm beef, pork, or turkey is used in their franks.
 All the animals are 100% grass-fed and humanely raised locally in California.
 Hormones, antibiotics, nitrates, and nitrites are not added in the production of the meat.

 Carney's dining train car hosts the cheapest Hot Dog Happy Hour on L.A.'s notorious, and famed Sunset Strip, serving a trifecta of beer, hot dog, and fries for $4.75!
 This is one of the best deals in town too!

 If chili and sauerkraut are not your cup of tea then leave out the heaviness of chili and go with a simply delicious Kraut Dog.
 I've left a jar of sauerkraut in the fridge for weeks at a time and it keeps on giving these intensely flavored hot dogs.